hyphacoop/restructuring-futures/README.md

 The prototype from Phase 1 [lives here](https://github.com/hyphacoop/crispy-couscous).

-## Building with Earthstar

-We use github pages to host prototypes found in the [web folder](https://hyphacoop.github.io/restructuring-futures/web/).
-The active prototype can be found at [hyphacoop.github.io/restructuring-futures](https://hyphacoop.github.io/restructuring-futures/)

 ### Running the app locally

 If you want to run the [svelte app](https://github.com/hyphacoop/restructuring-futures/tree/main/svelte-app) locally, you can run the following commands in your terminal after downloading [node](https://nodejs.org/en/) and cloning this github repository.